Erlang-Enclave-Thesis/sgx-erlang-extension/scone/README.md

-**tl;dr** SCONE works and can provide very basic Erlang functionality, however it requires access to their private and proprietary Docker image specifically for Erlang (_sconecuratedimages/experimental:erlang_).
-This image is experimental with limited Erlang functionality.
-It could also work to cross compile Erlang directly with the regular SCONE image, but we did not succeed with this.

-*The Dockerfile in this directory shows our efforts to manually cross compile Erlang for SCONE, and does not work, as described below.*

 # Erlang with SCONE

 We began with building Erlang with the SCONE cross compiler, however we got stuck with Erlang memory allocation.
 This implementation is found in this directory in [Dockerfile](Dockerfile).

-As we did not manage to build Erlang manually with the regular private SCONE image we asked to use the experimental image instead which is explained last in this readme.
+As we did not manage to build Erlang manually with the regular private SCONE image, we asked to use the experimental image (_sconecuratedimages/experimental:erlang_) instead which is explained last in this readme.
 The Scontain team is working on adding official support for Erlang.

 ## Prequisites